Interview with Karl Roberts from the NHS Leadership Academy3rd December 2018

 Do you have any Unsung Hero Stories which you could share?

 Recently I visited a local Trust and overheard a conversation between a patient and a Porter, the Porter was providing plenty of reassurance, a listening ear and the care and compassion that he gave to that patient made her feel more at ease and reassured about her journey.
-It made me proud to witness this moment between a non-medical member of staff and a patient.
+It made me proud to witness this moment between a Non-Medical/Non-Clinical member of staff and a patient.